Sudan Crisis

 What is the situation in Sudan?

-People have fled to seek shelter in the neighbouring countries of Chad, Egypt, South Sudan, Ethiopia and the Central African Republic.
+People have fled to seek shelter in the neighbouring countries of Chad, Egypt, South Sudan, Libya, Ethiopia and Uganda.
 These countries have also been devastated by conflict, climate disasters and instability in recent times.

 Can you tell us more about the famine?